 2. Mezaton 1% 1 ml, dioxidine 1% 10 ml, aloe juice 1 ml, hydrocortisone 2.5% 2 ml.

-3. Pharmazoline 0.05% 5 ml, dioxidine 0.5% 5 ml, hydrocortisone 2.5% 2 ml.
+3. Farmazolin 0.05% 5 ml, dioxidine 0.5% 5 ml, hydrocortisone 2.5% 2 ml.

-4. Pharmazolin 0.05% 5 ml, diphenhydramine 1% 1 ml, cefazolin 1 bottle, hydrocortisone 2.5% 2 ml, saline solution up to 10 ml.
+4. Farmazolin 0.05% 5 ml, diphenhydramine 1% 1 ml, cefazolin 1 bottle, hydrocortisone 2.5% 2 ml, saline up to 10 ml.

-5. Nazivin 10 ml, sofradex 5 ml, Lincomycin 10% 1 bottle, dexamethasone 0.1% 1 ml.
+5. Nazivin 10 ml, Sofradex 5 ml, Lincomycin 10% 1 bottle, dexamethasone 0.1% 1 ml.

-6. Nazivin 15 drops, dexamethasone 0.1% 1 ml, dioxidine 5 ml.
+6. Nazivin 15 drops, dexamethasone 0.1% 1 ml, dioxidin 5 ml.

-7. Naphthyzin 10 ml, dexamethasone 0.1% 1 ml, miramistin 10 ml.
+7. Naphthyzin 10 ml, dexamethasone 0.1% 1 ml, Miramistin 10 ml.

 2. Relatively low cost of the manufactured drug.